vnhrmth/VHCircularLayoutXF/README.md

 # How to use?
 Nuget ---> coming soon!!

-Meanwhile you can just use copy/paste CircularLayout Class in your project.
+Meanwhile you can just directly replicate CircularLayout Class in your project.
 That class will do everything for you. :)

 # Usage: